apache/yunikorn-core/docs/coding-guidelines.md

 The tool can be run locally and will be integrated into the GitHub PR flow.

 ### Installing and running locally
-Depending on your development system the install might differ slightly.
+Depending on your development system the instructions might differ slightly.
-Follow the [install instructions](https://github.com/golangci/golangci-lint#install) provided by the project.
+Follow the [installation instructions](https://github.com/golangci/golangci-lint#install) provided by the project.

 After the tool is installed you can run it using the standard command line:
 ```shell script